Hello World [C#]

 Installation

-You need .NET 8+ and the native libazul library for your platform.
+You need the .NET 10 SDK and the native libazul library for your platform.

 -

-Download the native library for your OS from the /releases page and keep it next to your binary (or on the loader path):
+Download the native library for your OS from the release page and keep it next to your binary (or on the loader path):

 Add the generated